 Weddings can get costly quickly, and it's tempting to take it out of the honeymoon budget.
 But think about it: The typical wedding ceremony lasts six hours.
 How long is a honeymoon, on the other hand?
 Typically, it's the honeymoon usually lasts 10 to 14 days.
 Which one do you think you'll remember more?
 "It always scares me when a couple wants a seven-night luxury stay with an ocean view and can only afford five nights in a two- to three-star hotel.
 You just know they're going to hate it," says Dancer.

-8. You Don't Have to Leave for Your Honeymoon Straight After Your Wedding
+9. Know that You Don't Have to Leave for Your Honeymoon Straight Away

 It happens in movies: The happy couple floats strait from their reception to the airport, en route to their honeymoon.
 But the pros advise giving yourself some time to catch your breath between the ceremony and the big trip.
 You may have had a little too much to drink the night before, and you'll definitely be exhausted, so give yourself a chance to rest.
 "Leave on a Monday or even Tuesday following a Saturday wedding," says Augerinos.
 Or, wait as long as you need—maybe for after a big work presentation settles down or when you can get the best weather in your preferred destination.